A surgical abortion involves having surgery to end a pregnancy.

 Vacuum aspiration uses suction to remove the pregnancy.
 It takes about 5 to 10 minutes.

-You'll have to sign a surgical abortion consent form (PDF, 1 page, 1.52MB) before having a surgical abortion.
+You'll have to sign a Surgical abortion consent form (PDF, 1.6 MB, 1 page) before having a surgical abortion.
 The doctor will also check and confirm that you are still no more than 12 weeks pregnant.

 You will be given medicine to put in your vagina to soften the cervix (entrance to the womb) 3 to 4 hours before the procedure.